 - It can be bought with leverage

-- Can pay for itself and then become strictly profit generating
+- It can pay for itself and then become strictly profit-generating

 - If rented, your tenants pay for the property, eventually making the property strictly an income generator

 There are also cons to property investment, including:

 - There can be influences that will significantly reduce its value, making it difficult to sell

 - It does require larger upfront capital unless you choose REITs or MBSs

 - Requires management of some type, even if just basic maintenance, unless REITs or MBSs

 Of course, the type of real estate you buy impacts the pros and cons.

 Understanding Real Estate Appreciation